chris-fison/aws-lz/README.md

 - A CICD pipeline which will spin up a container which will use a IAM role in AWS to create Terraform resources, it'll also store Terraform state in S3 and utilize DynamoDB for LockIDs.
 - An example of a resource (VPC) deployed as part of the terraform code.

+## How much does this cost?

+I doubt very much, things to think about;

+GitHub Repo - Free.
+GitHub Actions - Free up-to a certain amount of X minutes/runs, generally as TF code is quick to run (depending on scale), you shouldn't hit your Free limit.
+Docker - Free to install and run locally, for what we need this for its fine.
+AWS Account - Free (CC is required for sign-up).
+- S3 costs pence to run, very minimal.
+- DynamoDB costs a little bit more, very minimal though.
+- Resources, only VPCs are deployed for the example.

 ## How to get started?

 ### Pre-Reqs